Power car

 The first of these types of vehicle is closely related to the locomotive.
 What differentiates the locomotive and the first type of power car is their construction or use.
 A locomotive can be physically separated from its train and does nothing but provide propulsion and control (and heat or electricity for passenger trains).
 On the other hand, a power car of the first type is frequently an integral part of its train, and if the train uses distributed traction, some of the car's interior space may be used for carrying passengers or cargo.

 Examples

 United States

 Nearly all high speed trains use power cars, frequently at both ends.
-An example of these are the Acela Express trainsets in use by Amtrak, which are built by Bombardier in Canada using technology licensed from France's Alstom.
-The twenty Acela trainsets operate between Washington, D.C. and Boston, Massachusetts.
+An example of these are the Acela Express and NextGen Acela trainsets in use by Amtrak, which are built by Bombardier in Canada using technology licensed from France's Alstom.
+The twenty Acela trainsets operate between Washington, D.C., and Boston, Massachusetts.
 Each trainset consists of six passenger cars and two power cars.
+Another example is Brightline, which operates between Miami and Orlando International Airport.
+It is a trainset composed of two diesel bullet power cars at both ends and 4-7 passenger cars.